- About Us

 The Importance of Fundraising

 The Miner Challenge Program is a self-sustaining program that receives no university funding.
 It is our goal to cover programmatic costs while still offering a low, accessible cost to participants.
 We are only able to accomplish this by engaging in fundraising activities throughout the year.
 Students participate in various fundraisers, such as selling homemade cookie dough and chocolate covered strawberries and a letter writing campaign, to help raise funds for the entire program.
-The typical 7 day domestic trip for 14 students costs between $5500-$6000 and includes transportation, fod, housing, group activities, and the service experience.
+The typical 8 day domestic trip for 12 students costs about $5,000 and includes transportation, fod, housing, group activities, and the service experience.
 Participants pay a low fee of $300 for the experience and work together to raise funds to make the program and its mission possible.
 Raised funds go completely towards covering trip and programmatic costs, as well as providing scholarships to students who wish to participate but may not have the financial resources.